RocketCommunicationsInc/astro-www/src/pages/getting-started/developers.md

 These examples use a previous release of Astro, and are not intended as boilerplates for building new applications.
 See below for easy ways to get started building Astro web applications.
 :::

-## EGS Compliance
+## R2C2 Compliance

-The Astro team has worked with EGS to establish the EGS Compliance requirements for developers targeting the EGS Platform.
-These requirements are specific to EGS development; these requirements are based off of common best practices and accessibility guidance and it is highly recommended for all users to incorporate them into their applications.
+The Astro team has worked with R2C2 to establish the R2C2 Compliance requirements for developers targeting the R2C2 Platform.
+These requirements are specific to R2C2 development; these requirements are based off of common best practices and accessibility guidance and it is highly recommended for all users to incorporate them into their applications.

 ## Offline Development Resources